-1. Click the Configure button.
+- 1. On the Security tab, choose the WPA radio button. - 2.
+OR: On the Security tab, choose the 802.1x radio button. - 3.
+Choose PEAP (EAP-GTC) from the drop-down menu. - 4.
+Click the Configure button. - 5.
+Select the appropriate network certificate authority from the drop-down list. - 6.
+Specify a user name for inner PEAP tunnel authentication: - Check Use Windows User Name to use the Windows user name as the PEAP user name. - OR: Enter a PEAP user name in the User Name field to use a separate user name and start the PEAP authentication process.

-- 2. Select the appropriate network certificate authority from the drop-down list. - 3.
-Specify a user name for inner PEAP tunnel authentication: - Check Use Windows User Name to use the Windows user name as the PEAP user name. - o OR: Enter a PEAP user name in the User Name field to use a separate user name and start the PEAP authentication process. - 4.
-Choose Token or Static Password, depending on the user database.
+7. Choose Token or Static Password, depending on the user database.